DinoChiesa/EdgeTools/findKvmAccess/README.md

 # findKvmAccess

-Queries all the policies in all the proxies in an organization to determine which of them includes a KeyValueMapOperations policy, optionally for a specific mapIdentifier.
+Queries all the policies in all the proxies in an organization to determine which of them includes a KeyValueMapOperations policy, optionally for a specific mapIdentifier, and optionally for a specific scope.

 The script displays the list of URLs for policies that match.

+It performs an exhaustive ("brute force") search of all the policies of all the revisions of all the proxies in an organization.
+For an org with lots of proxies, the script can take some time to run.

-## Examples:
+## Usage Examples

 Find all KVM policies: